-Benny Hinn Toufik Benedictus "Benny" Hinn (born December 3, 1952) is a televangelist, best known for his regular "Miracle Crusades"—revival meeting or faith healing summits that are usually held in stadiums in major cities, which are later broadcast worldwide on his television program, This Is Your Day.
+Benny Hinn.
+Toufik Benedictus "Benny" Hinn (born December 3, 1952) is a televangelist, best known for his regular "Miracle Crusades"—revival meeting or faith healing summits that are usually held in stadiums in major cities, which are later broadcast worldwide on his television program, This Is Your Day.
 History Hinn was born in Jaffa, in 1952, in the then newly established state of Israel to "an Armenian mother and Greek father".

 He was raised within the Eastern Orthodox tradition.
-Robert Tilton Robert Gibson Tilton (born June 7, 1946) is an American televangelist who achieved notoriety in the 1980s and early 1990s through his infomercial-styled religious television program Success-N-Life, which at its peak in 1991 aired in all 235 American TV markets (daily in the majority of them), brought in nearly $80 million per year, and was described as "the fastest growing television ministry in America.
+Robert Tilton.
+Robert Gibson Tilton (born June 7, 1946) is an American televangelist who achieved notoriety in the 1980s and early 1990s through his infomercial-styled religious television program Success-N-Life, which at its peak in 1991 aired in all 235 American TV markets (daily in the majority of them), brought in nearly $80 million per year, and was described as "the fastest growing television ministry in America.

 Biography In 1984, Dollar received a Bachelor of Science degree in education from West Georgia College in Carrollton, Georgia.
 He was awarded an honorary Doctor of Divinity from Oral Roberts University in 1998.
 Dollar claims to have received the vision for World Changers Ministries Christian Center in 1986.
 He held the church's first worship service in the cafeteria of Kathleen Mitchell Elementary School in College Park, Georgia, with only eight people in attendance and successfully receiving over $100 in contributions from those present.
 Paul Crouch.
 Paul Franklin Crouch (March 30, 1934 – November 30, 2013) was an American religious broadcaster who, along with his wife Jan, co-founded the Trinity Broadcasting Network (TBN).

 Harris has used aliases throughout her career, including Cleomili Harris and Youree Perris.
 Early life and career Her last project, Supper Club Cafe, was not successful and she "left town with a trail of debts and broken promises".
 Some of the cast of her productions claimed that they were never paid, and that Harris "told her cast members she had bone cancer" and "her medical costs would prevent her from paying people immediately", but she wrote each actor and crew member a letter telling him or her how much money she owed them.
 Psychic Readers Network In the late 1990s, Harris began to work for the Psychic Readers Network under the name Cleo.